 As it stands, FIFA list Chile v Croatia as a full international on their website and, even without the star players named above, the match should meet the definition of an A match.
 It is possible that FIFA may retrospectively change the classification again, but as long as Chile v Croatia is classified as an A match at the time it is played it will be regarded as a UFWC title match.

 Now onto the match!
 Chile v Croatia will be played at the 60,000-capacity Guangxi Sports Center in Nanning on Thursday, 11 January 2017.
-The Chile team won’t be entirely unfamiliar, with the likes of Eduardo Vargas and Jean Beausejour in the squad, but it’s very difficult to predict whether they will be able to retain the UFWC title in such an unusual game.
+The Chile team won’t be entirely unfamiliar, with the likes of Eduardo Vargas and Jean Beausejour getting a runout, but it’s very difficult to predict whether they will be able to retain the UFWC title in such an unusual game.
 Chile are currently ranked 12th in the UFWC all-time rankings.
 Croatia, meanwhile, have played in five UFWC title matches, but have never won one, so are unranked.

 Kick off is 19:35 local time (11:35 GMT).
 As a reminder, extra time and penalty shoot-outs do count for UFWC purposes in knock-out matches, so we can’t have a draw.
 The winners of the match will, of course, be unofficial football world champions, and will progress to the China Cup final, against either China or Iceland, at the same venue on Sunday, 15 January.
 [UPDATE: Iceland defeated China to reach the final.]

 In the meantime, if you’re new to the Unofficial Football World Championships you can find out all about the UFWC here.
 And you can keep up to date with all things UFWC by following us on Twitter or Facebook.